 The temperature is measured with a platinum resistor at high temperatures and a carbon resistor at low temperatures.
-Calibration tables for both sample rods are provided (see Tab.
-1 and Tab.
-2).
+The calibration of the resistor must be performed before the analysis of the data.
 The resistance varies a little with time due to the thermal stress.
-Therefore, it is advisable to measure the resistance of the carbon resistors at room temperature before cooling down.
-The difference of this value compared to the table reading should be subtracted from the measured values at low temperatures.
+Therefore, it is advisable to measure the resistance multiple times at the reference points.
 The electrical resistance of the Si sample will be measured with a resistance bridge or, at low temperatures, directly with an electrometer.
 The coils of Cu and Ta are connected in series, and a constant current of I = 20 mA is driven through both of them simultaneously.
-The current value can be adjusted by means of a potentiometer R. The changes of the Cu, Ta, or Nb3Snresistances are negligible compared to R ( $R = 500 \Omega$ ; $R{Cu} + R{Ta} < 5 \Omega$ for the temperature range covered by the experiment).
-The voltages $U{Cu}$ and $U{Ta}$ are proportional to the resistances $R{Cu}$ und $R{Ta}$ which are to be determined.
+The current value can be adjusted by means of a potentiometer R. The changes of the Cu and Ta -resistances are neg- $(R = 500 \ \Omega;)$ ligible compared to R $R{\rm Cu} + R{\rm Ta} < 5 \Omega$ for the temperature range covered by the experiment).
+The voltages U{Cu} and U{Ta} are proportional to the resistances R{Cu} und R{Ta} which are to be determined.